kgeis/OpenMetadata/openmetadata-docs/content/connectors/ingestion/workflows/data-quality/index.md

 ### From a Table Entity
 Navigate to your table and click on the `profiler` tab.
 From there you'll be able to see test results at the table or column level.
 #### Table Level Test Results
-In the top pannel, click on the white background `Data Quality` button.
+In the top panel, click on the white background `Data Quality` button.
 This will bring you to a summary of all your quality tests at the table level
 <Image
     src={"/images/openmetadata/ingestion/workflows/data-quality/table-results-entity.png"}
     alt="Test suite results table"